utk11/Documentation/Background.typ

 #pagebreak()
 == Multi-Rigid Body Dynamics
 As the name suggests it is the study of multiple bodies interacting with one another in a simulation.
-The key *assumption* in MBD is that the every body is considered to be *rigid* i.e it cannot deform or change its shape.
+The key *assumption* in MBD is that every body is considered to be *rigid* i.e it cannot deform or change its shape.
 This assumption reduces the infinite degrees of freedom(DOFs) of a body to 6.
 So the total DOF's of a system equal $6n$ where $n$ is the number of bodies in the system.
 In MBD a Differential Algebraic equation(DAE) i.e a Differential equation with constraints is solved.
 These constraints arise from the kinematic constraints like a revolute joint between two bodies.
 The subsequent sections discuss the theoretical aspects of RBD in detail.